Music Director & Conductor

 The Akron Symphony Choral Society, as it was first known, began rehearsals in the fall of 1956.
 The first performance was the Brahms German Requiem on April 17 1957 under the direction of Robert Shaw.
 In the years to follow, the renamed Akron Symphony Chorus performed much of the major choral repertoire of the last six centuries, as well as several regional first performances and world premieres.
 Highlights have included Honegger’s Joan of Arc at the Stake featuring world famous actress and dancer Vera Zorina, and in recent years, the Mozart Coronation Mass with guest conductor Jeannette Sorrell, Handel’s Messiah directed by James Mismas, and an all Brahms program conducted by Grammy and Emmy award-winning guest conductor Vance George, retired choral director of the San Francisco Symphony Chorus.
 In 2007, the chorus performed Verdi’s La Traviata, conducted by Christopher Wilkins.

 Want to audition for the Akron Symphony Chorus?
-We are especially in need of high sopranos and men.
+We are now taking reservations and auditions will begin in August.

-The Akron Symphony Chorus will hold auditions on Jan.
-17. Auditions are by appointment only.
+The Akron Symphony Chorus will hold auditions beginning in August.
+Auditions are by appointment only.

-Rehearsals are on Mondays from 7:00-9:30 p.m. at First United Methodist Church located at 263 E. Mill St., Akron OH 44308.
-Highlights of the season include Holst’s The Planets, Beethoven’s Ninth Symphony and Mendelssohn’s Elijah.
+Rehearsals are on Mondays from 7:00-9:30 p.m. at First United Methodist Church located at 263 E. Mill St., Akron, Ohio 44308.
+Highlights of the upcoming season include excerpts from Wagner's Die Meistersinger and Verdi's Requiem.

 For further information, or to schedule an audition, please contact Brenda Justice, Coordinator of Choral Programs at 330.535.8131 or by email at email@example.com.
 Marie Bucoy-Calavan is the Akron Symphony Chorus Director.